 - Classification of Members:

 - An active member shall participate in and support the projects and activities of the guild.

-- Pay annual dues (January – March) – to be prorated quarterly for new members.
+- Pay annual dues (January – December), to be prorated quarterly.

-- Members shall have the privilege of voting immediately and holding an executive board office after having been a member for one (1) year.
+- Members shall have the privilege of voting immediately and holding a Board office after having been a member for one (1) year.

-- No member or group of members shall represent the guild in any matter which in any way affects the guild without the sanction of the Executive Board.
-Any member with an idea for an Opportunity quilt design, fund raiser or leads on affiliate ads for the directory or suggestions of any nature should present those ideas in writing to the Fund Raiser or Executive Board for consideration.
+- No member or group of members shall represent the guild in any matter which in any way affects the guild without the sanction of the Board.
+Any member with an idea for an Opportunity quilt design, fund raiser or leads on affiliate ads for the directory or suggestions of any nature should present those ideas in writing to the Fund Raiser Chair or Board for consideration.
 No member or individual shall usurp the authority of any officer or committee chair.

 - Affiliate Members:

 - Businesses and community guilds wishing to support the guild may be affiliate members.

 - Pay annual dues (January – December) to be prorated quarterly